huggingface/pytorch-image-models/README.md

 * All models have a common default configuration interface and API for
     * accessing/changing the classifier - `get_classifier` and `reset_classifier`
-    * doing a forward pass on just the features - `forward_features`
+    * doing a forward pass on just the features - `forward_features` (see [documentation](https://rwightman.github.io/pytorch-image-models/feature_extraction/))
     * these makes it easy to write consistent network wrappers that work with any of the models
-* All models support multi-scale feature map extraction (feature pyramids) via create_model
+* All models support multi-scale feature map extraction (feature pyramids) via create_model (see [documentation](https://rwightman.github.io/pytorch-image-models/feature_extraction/))
     * `create_model(name, features_only=True, out_indices=..., output_stride=...)`
     * `out_indices` creation arg specifies which feature maps to return, these indices are 0 based and generally correspond to the `C(i + 1)` feature level.
-Most models start with stride 2 features (`C1`) at index 0 and end with `C5` at index 4.
-Some models start with stride 1 or 4 and end with 6 (stride 64).
-    * `output_stride` creation arg controls output stride of the network, most networks are stride 32 by default.
-Dilated convs are used to limit the output stride.
+    * `output_stride` creation arg controls output stride of the network by using dilated convolutions.
+Most networks are stride 32 by default.
 Not all networks support this.
     * feature map channel counts, reduction level (stride) can be queried AFTER model creation via the `.feature_info` member
 * All models have a consistent pretrained weight loader that adapts last linear if necessary, and from 3 to 1 channel input if desired
 * High performance [reference training, validation, and inference scripts](https://rwightman.github.io/pytorch-image-models/scripts/) that work in several process/GPU modes: